Holy Motors: Development

 Before the production of Holy Motors, Carax had tried to fund a big English-language film for five years.
 Financiers were reluctant to invest, so Carax, whose previous feature film was Pola X in 1999, decided to make a smaller French-language film first, with the aim of regaining prominence in international cinema.
 Taking inspiration from the omnibus Tokyo!, for which he had made a commissioned short film (Merde, which featured the original appearance of the character Monsieur Merde), he wrote a cheap film intended for his regular collaborator Denis Lavant.
 Carax was able to sway potential investors concerned with the film's budget by switching to digital photography, a process of which he strongly disapproves.

 The spark for the film came from Carax's observation that stretch limousines were being increasingly used for weddings.
 He was interested in their bulkiness, saying: "They're outdated, like the old futurist toys of the past.
 I think they mark the end of an era, the era of large, visible machines."
 From that grew an idea for a film about the increasing digitalisation of society, a science-fiction scenario where organisms and visible machines share a common superfluity.
 The opening scene was inspired by the E. T. A. Hoffmann novella Don Juan, about a man who discovers a secret door in his bedroom that leads to an opera house.

-Holy Motors was produced through Pierre Grise Productions for a budget of €3.9 million, which included money from the CNC, Île-de-France region, Arte France, Canal+, and Ciné+.
+Holy Motors was produced through Pierre Grise Productions for a budget of €3.9 million, which included money from the CNC, Île-de-France region, Arte France Cinéma, Canal+, and Ciné+.
 It was a 20% German co-production through the company Pandora, and received €350,000 from the Franco-German co-production support committee.